ShaliniSunkuru/Password-Generator/README.md

 ## Screenshot

-Here is a screenshot of the data displayed on the console.
+Here is a screenshot of the application in a browser.

 ![Screenshot of password generator app with a password of 12 characters generated](./images/screenshot.png)